How to work with an architect

 Construction start means a flurry of activity on site.
 Builders and contractors work on various tasks, often leading to changes from the original plan.
 The architect navigates these changes, keeping your vision and the construction aligned.

-The architect's role in managing the construction site
+Managing the construction site

 On-site, the architect supervises construction, ensuring adherence to design and specifications.
 They coordinate with professionals, solving issues to keep the project on track and within budget.

-Finalizing the project: Walkthroughs and completion
+Walkthroughs and completion

 Conducting thorough walk-throughs with your architect